 Reading and Writing in the Classroom

 Language arts classes are held four times a week for 40 minutes at a time.
-Some students may spend additional time in one-on-one instruction; other may spend their class time in one-on-one sessions as well.
+Some students may spend additional time in one-on-one instruction; others may spend their class time in one-on-one sessions as well.
 All students also have two writing classes each week in addition to the writing activities they do in social studies, science and other language arts classes where we focus on carefully developing each student’s expository writing skills.

 Reading and writing strategies used in classrooms include the use of vocabulary imaging to build an understanding of new words and phrases, graphic organizers to help increase comprehension and organize thoughts, setting a purpose when reading to build focus and creating a sense of safety before encouraging a student to read aloud, present their writing or participate in a classroom discussion.